JasonFruit/kjv/README.md

 						  book and chapter
 	  -p, --passage       Print the text of the specified Bible passage as plain text
+	  -d, --markdown      Print the text of the specified Bible passage as Markdown
 	  -m, --html          Print the text of the specified Bible passage as HTML
 	  -l, --latex         Print the text of the specified Bible passage